 Casual beachwear suits beaches and resorts.
 Smart casual attire (shorts, t-shirts, sundresses) fits exploring historic districts.
 For religious sites, modest dress is respectful; cover shoulders and knees when visiting churches or the Mikvé Israel-Emanuel Synagogue.
 Upscale restaurants often welcome smart casual dress.

 Accessibility infrastructure in Willemstad's historic areas (Punda, Otrobanda, Pietermaai) is limited.
-These zones have cobblestone streets, narrow sidewalks, and numerous steps, which could be challenging for wheelchairs or those with limited mobility.
+These zones have cobblestone streets, narrow sidewalks, and numerous steps, which may be challenging for wheelchairs or those with limited mobility.
 Newer resorts, shopping malls, and attractions often feature ramps and elevators.

 Some modern attractions and larger shopping malls welcome wheelchairs.
 Main roads are generally paved, which makes car travel easier.
 Public buses don't have accessibility features.
 Taxis might accommodate collapsible wheelchairs, but specialized accessible transport does not have widespread availability.
 Pre-arrange transport for specific needs.